• Skip to primary navigation

 Labelled picture of ingredients for mujadara

-• Onions - Onions are the star ingredient of this Lebanese Mujadara and bring the dish together.
-I use 4 medium-sized onions and slice them thinly for even caramelization.
+• Onions - Plenty of caramelized onions are the star ingredient of this Lebanese Mujadara and bring the dish together.
+I use 4 medium-sized yellow onions or 3 large onions and slice them thinly for even caramelization.

-• Olive oil - I use olive oil for its health benefits but you can add more butter and skip the olive oil.
+• Olive oil - I use extra virgin olive oil for its health benefits but you can add more butter and skip the olive oil.

 • Stock - You can use Basic Homemade Vegetable Stock for the vegan/vegetarian version.
 If using store-bought stock, always check the seasoning before adding more salt.